Avik9/Sequitur-Algorithm/README.md

 variable to be printed.
 In the above example, the value was 0, which corresponds to `EXIT_SUCCESS`.

-> :nerd:  Once you have successfully implemented decompression, you will be able
-> to use your decompression program to "unlock" the code for the Sequitur algorithm
-> that I have provided to help you implement the compression portion of the
-> application.
-Use your decompression program on the file `rsrc/sequitur.c.seq`
-> in the basecode handout, and replace the stub file `src/sequitur.c` with the
-> decompressed output (assuming of course, that your decompression program worked
-> correctly and actually produced a valid C source file):
->
-> ```
-> $ bin/sequitur -d < rsrc/sequitur.c.seq > src/sequitur.c
-> ```

 # Part 6: Compression

-In this part of the assignment, you will implement the function `compress()`, which has the following stub in `comdec.c`:
+In this part of the assignment, I implemented the function `compress()`, which has the following stub in `comdec.c`:

 ```c